-“This was a long process, and we had over 50 candidates that we screened,” said Ray Burrell from the executive search committee in the release.
-“We believe Mrs. Sullivan will make a great Executive Director for our organization and lead us into the next decade of youth development and after-school programming for the youth in Wayne County.”
+“We received over 30 resumes from applicants vying to become the next Club’s Executive Director,” said Ray Burrell from the executive search committee in the release.
+“We believe Mrs. Lattin will make a great Executive Director for our organization and lead us into the next decade of youth development and after-school programming for the youth in Wayne County.”

-As Executive Director, Mrs. Sullivan’s responsibilities include leading the organization’s strategic direction, oversight of organizational operations, financials, programming, brand reputation, talent recruitment, resource development, and stakeholder relationships.
+As the Executive Director, Mrs. Lattin’s responsibilities include leading the organization’s strategic direction, oversight of organizational operations, financials, programming, brand reputation, talent recruitment, resource development, and stakeholder relationships.
 The Executive Director also serves as the organization’s primary ambassador and lead communicator.
-Mrs. Sullivan, in partnership with her team, will oversee the organization’s Clubs located in Goldsboro, Fremont and Mount Olive.
+Mrs. Lattin, in partnership with her team, will oversee the organization’s Clubs located in Goldsboro, Fremont, and Mount Olive.
 The Executive Director reports to Boys & Girls Clubs of Wayne County Board Chair, Ray Burrell, the Executive Committee and Board of Directors.

-The Boys & Girls Clubs of Wayne County serves more than 700 youth at three locations throughout Wayne County; Goldsboro, Fremont and Mount Olive.
+The Boys & Girls Clubs of Wayne County serve more than 200 youth at three locations throughout Wayne County: Goldsboro, Fremont, and Mount Olive.